edsondsouza/firstDapp/README.md

 ## Clone the repository
 - Open up the terminal and execute the following command `git clone https://github.com/edsondsouza/firstDapp.git`

-If you liked the project please star the repo and do consider me following on social media platforms https://www.biodrop.io/edsondsouza# firstDapp
+If you liked the project please star the repo and do consider me following on social media platforms https://www.biodrop.io/edsondsouza